HgZnCH3/HgZnCH3.github.io/Gallery.md

 <img src="/images/water_rocket_2.jpg" >
 <img src="/images/water_rocket_1.jpg" >
 </div>
-<font color='grey'>Left: Water rocket is being launched.
+<font color='grey'>Left: Water rocket is launching.
 Right: Group photo of all participants and staff in 2021 Water Rocket Competition of ZJU.
 (The sixth & seventh person from the right in the first row: Z.H. & L.H.)</font>
 <br>
 Water rockets use water and compressed air as engine power.
 Participants are required to use the same materials to manufacture water rockets and achieve the farthest flight distance.<br>
 <br>